 – UX of user-to-user communication (chats, discussions, comments, sharing etc.) should provide diverse features and broad possibilities;

-– user interface visual design should provide good universal background and environment for presentation of various products and services;
+– user interface visual design should provide a good universal background and environment for the presentation of various products and services;

 – the platform will need an efficient and quick system of user support.

 Here are some more articles we could recommend for those who would like to get deeper into the topic:

 Welcome to read or download free ebook Design for Business